Feelings Of Fear And Anxiety: Why Am I So Paranoid About Losing My Partner?

 Sometimes, feelings of paranoia can make things seem more urgent than they really are.
 Remember to take a moment to breathe, so you can think about the situation clearly.
 You don’t have to try to fix everything in one day.
 And you don’t have to go through it alone.
 It’s okay to reach out for help when you’re feeling down.

-Remember that online couples counseling is an option
+Online couples counseling is an option for your mental health

 If your main concern is how to stop being paranoid about your relationship, then individual counseling can be helpful.
 You might have insecurities or other mental health challenges that can be addressed through therapy.
 Getting over feelings of paranoia might not always feel easy, but when you begin therapy, you’ll have compassionate professionals on your side.